-Affordable Housing Type Market Characteristics that will influence the use of funds available for housing type Tenant Based Rental Assistance (TBRA) The City of Scranton does not provide Tenant Based Rental Assistance.
-Rental Assistance is addressed though the Housing Authority.
-TBRA for Non- Homeless Special Needs The City of Scranton does not provide Tenant Based Rental Assistance.
-Rental Assistance is addressed though the Housing Authority and other providers in the City for assistance such as accessible units, security deposits and other special needs not related to the homeless.
-New Unit Production Production of new housing units is a low priority for the City as a whole.
-Some specific populations may desire new housing i.e. young professionals, medical students and seniors which can be addressed through private development.
+Affordable Market Characteristics that will influence Housing Type the use of funds available for housing type Tenant Based The City of Scranton does not provide Tenant Based Rental Assistance.
+Rental Rental Assistance Assistance is addressed though the Housing Authority.
+(TBRA) TBRA for Non- The City of Scranton does not provide Tenant Based Rental Assistance.
+Rental Homeless Special Assistance is addressed though the Housing Authority and other providers in the Needs City for assistance such as accessible units, security deposits and other special needs not related to the homeless.
+New Unit Production of new housing units is a low priority for the City as a whole.
+Some Production specific populations may desire new housing i.e. young professionals, medical students and seniors which can be addressed through private development.
 The need in the City is affordable, accessible, decent, safe, and sanitary housing can be met through rehabilitation.
 Rehabilitation Given the age of the City's housing stock, cost of repairs, high energy costs and lead-paint abatement, owner-occupied and rental rehabilitation are the means to preserve the City's housing stock.
 These programs have a high priority.
-Acquisition, including preservation The City is a member of the Lackawanna County Land Bank.
-The Land Bank is a tool to allow for acquisition of properties for redevelopment.
-Continued participation is a high priority to have the means to create additional housing in the City.
+Acquisition, The City is a member of the Lackawanna County Land Bank.
+The Land Bank is a including tool to allow for acquisition of properties for redevelopment.
+Continued preservation participation is a high priority to have the means to create additional housing in the City.